-We arrived safely home, found everything satisfactory, children well and ready to give us a warm and rapturous greeting, and to this day, whatever may have flitted across the horizon of our faith and hope before. we have never felt the shadow of a doubt of our continued existence hereafter, nor of the fact of an intercommunication between the denizens of the Spirit-world and this.

-The death of the Doctor's wife took place

-in September following, and in a letter giv-ing an account of his efforts in trying to administer the alkaline part of the prescrip tion, which for some weeks he found it difficult to procure, his wife insisted upon knowing what it was, and then, why it was, that he resorted to such a questionable remedy?
-Although quite anxious to avoid any explanation he feit at last its necessity, and yielding, gave her a faithful account of the whole affair.

-Judging from the Doctor's description of the manner in which she received his recital, and especially of the source of the prescription as well as the way we got it.
+We arrived safely home, found everything satisfactory, children well and ready to give us a warm and rapturous greeting, and to this day, whatever may have flitted across the horizon of our faith and hope before, we have never felt the shadow of a doubt of our continued existence hereafter, nor of the fact of an intercommunication between the denizens of the Spirit world and this.
+The death of the Doctor's whe took place in September following, and in a letter giv-ing an account of his efforts in trying to administer the alkaline part of the prescription, which for some weeks he found it difficult to procure, his wife insisted upon knowing what it was, and then, why it was, that he resorted to such a questionable remedy!
+Although quite anxious to avoid any explanation, he feit at last its necessity, and wilding gave here faithful account of and yielding, gave her a faithful account of the whole affair. · Judging from the Doctor's description of the manner in which she received his recital, and especially of the source of the prescription as well as the way we got it.
 I concluded that he had before him the literal and living spectacle of mirth and derision, which I saw only in imagination when I first obtained it in St. Louis.
-"She raised her long and slender arm, and with her bony fingers, now all emaciated to a merely lingering skeleton, pointing upward, she remarked, Do you suppose that old savage warrior knows any better what is proper for me to take, than you and I-Brownie?"
-What would have been a perfect screaming laugh, in the days of her health, was now reduced to that sardonic and unearthly grin my imagination had pictured as stated

-Wholly unacquainted with this good woman, her husband and me, Mrs. Severance saw and described her some months afterward; and so perfectly accurate was her description of her person and her labors of love in connection with one of our children whose hearing was imperfect, and to whom in her life time she was strongly attached, and having had the best assurances that now in her celestial home should she connow in her celestial noine should she continue to practice physic there, she will be much less distrustful of the spiritual origin of her prescriptions, than she was of Tecumseh's in 1864, we forgive her remember and love her, now as always, our dear good sister, Martha Penniman.
+"She raised her long and slender arm, and with her bony fingers, now all emaciated to a merely ling-ering skeleton, pointing upward, she re-marked, 'Do you suppose that old savage warrior knows any better what is proper for me to take, than you and I-Brownie?
+What would have been a perfect acreaming laugh, in the days of her health, was now reduced to that sardonic and unearthly grin my imagination had pictured as stated abova Wholly unacquainted with this good wo man, her husband and me, Mrs. Severance saw and described her some months afterward; and so perfectly accurate was her description of her person and her labors of love in connection with one of our children whose hearing was imperfect, and to whom in her life time she was strongly attached, and having had the best assurances that and having had the best assurances that now in her celestial home should she con-tinue to practice physic there, she will be much less distrustful of the spirifual origin of her prescriptions, than she was of Te-cumseh's in 1854, we forgive her, remember and love her, pow as always, our dear good sister.
+Martha Penpiman sister, Martha Penniman.

-To dispense with morality and to indulge men in certain stated equivalents of cere-mony, in the stead of real virtues and amendment of manners, is a power which even God himself has never claimed, and the doing of which would be, as the apostle expresses it, to deny himself.
-It would be a changing of his unchangeable nature, and making himself to be what he is not.-Dr.

-Our ideas of right and wrong are mostly right?
-We can all agree as to what is best for man.
-No one will assert that a lie adds to a man's character; that dishonesty inspires confidence; that expensive, injurious habits are to be commended, or that vices that shorten and brutalise human life are fit for men and women to practice.
-Sins may have made saints, but we do not believe that they have made a great many.
-You will be a better man to-morrow by being a good man to-day.-L. K. Washburn. good man to-day.-L. K. Washburn.

-The Box.
-Satisfied Waters's Experiences at Camp Mootings, Stc.
+The Rev. Samuel Watson's Experiences at Camp-Meetings, Etc.